kingzamzon/docs/docs/sdk/migrations/3.0.0/overview.md

 ### Supported Lit Networks

 Both `jalapeno` and `serrano` will no longer be supported.
-Now, `datil-dev`, `datil-test` and `datil-prod` are the only supported networks and we will be moving forward with them.
+Now, `datil-dev`, `datil-test` and `datil` are the only supported networks and we will be moving forward with them.

 ### Types